 The toolbar in an Excel worksheet exists on the top of the Excel window.
 The Quick Access Toolbar is actually a combination of different tabs and commands in order to execute any task quickly.
 But you can also remove the quick access toolbar from the window.
 If you need to do so, then you have landed in the right place.
 In this article, I will show you how to remove the quick access toolbar in Excel.

-3 Ways to Remove Quick Access Toolbar in Excel
+How to Remove Quick Access Toolbar in Excel: 3 Ways

 In this section, you will find 3 easy and quick ways to remove the quick access toolbar.
 Let’s check them now!